Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 Running plain `yamllint` against the three audit rule files initially produced a `syntax error: could not find expected ':'`.
 Investigation traced this to a top-level Jinja macro call (`{{{ ocil_fix_srg_privileged_command(...) }}}`) that plain YAML misreads as the start of a flow-mapping.
 This was confirmed to be **pre-existing and unrelated to this PR** by parsing the original, unedited file directly: the same error occurs at the same line before any DoD-wording edit is applied.

-The project's own CI (`.github/workflows/ci_lint.yml`) already accounts for this: any file containing Jinja constructs is piped through `utils/strip_jinja_for_yamllint.py` before linting, rather than linted directly.
+The project's own CI (`.github/workflows/ci_lint.yml`) already accounts for this: any file containing Jinja constructs is piped through `utils/strip_jinja_for_yamllint.py` before linting, rather than being linted directly.
 Reproducing that exact CI logic locally:

 ```bash
 for file in \